Search

 Many Companies Experiment With Open Source

-Today many great computer vision tools and software are offered for free (for example, OpenCV or OpenVINO).
-Over 90% of current computer vision applications, many AI services and commercial products are based on open-source tools.
+Today many great computer vision tools and software are free (for example, OpenCV or OpenVINO).
+Over 90% of current computer vision applications, many AI services, and commercial products are based on open-source tools.

 However, developing an AI vision that can be effectively and safely used, scaled, and maintained, is highly complex and very challenging.
 The challenge is to integrate them in a sustainable and agile way, especially since technology ages faster than ever.